Mastopexy (Breast Lift)

 Breast tissue and skin can stretch and elongate over time, losing firmness and fullness.
 This sagging occurs naturally with age, pregnancy and increased weight gain.

-A procedure known as Mastopexy – breast repositioning – can improve the shape of the breast and lift the nipples to give a more youthful appearance and renewed personal confidence in your improved body shape.
+A procedure known as Mastopexy (breast lift) – breast repositioning – can improve the shape of the breast and lift the nipples to give renewed personal confidence.

 By removing the excess skin and tightening the surrounding tissues, our surgeons can re-shape the breast contour and raise the breasts.
-A breast lift procedure can also reduce the areolar size, which will make your breasts look more uplifted and youthful.
+A breast lift procedure can also reduce the areolar size.

 Who would be considered for breast lift surgery?